IS THE ÓSKARE FUND I ESG COMPATIBLE?

 - In June 2019, the Commissioner of the Church of England (with an endowment of £8.4 billion) recently announced that it will consider investing in cannabis companies with a sole medical purpose

-- Vanguard Group, Morgan Stanley Canada, and BlackRock Institutional Trust Company are a few of the institutional investors with exposure to the cannabis industry
+- Vanguard Group, Morgan Stanley Canada, and BlackRock Institutional Trust Company are a few of the institutional investors with exposure to the sector

 - In 2018, Canada’s Public Sector Pension Investment Board (PSP) and the California Public Employees Retirement System (CalPERS) acquired shares in medical cannabis producers